Singing lessons near me in Lexington, KY

 The Holistic Approach to Singing

-Tzytle taught 11 days ago
+Tzytle taught about 1 month ago

 The student and tutor worked on refining vocal technique, focusing on breath support, vocal placement, and interval accuracy while singing "Till There Was You."
 They practiced exercises to correct learned inaccuracies and prepare for an upcoming audition.